We strongly recommend that you use public transport, if at all possible.

-- £4.20 24h Oxford SmartZone pass (unlimited travel on any park&ride bus & Oxford Bus Company, Stagecoach & Thames Travel bus within Oxford SmartZone - Not valid on Stagecoach nightbuses)
+- £4.20 24h Oxford SmartZone pass (unlimited travel on any park and ride bus and Oxford Bus Company, Stagecoach and Thames Travel bus within Oxford SmartZone - Not valid on Stagecoach nightbuses)

 - Kids go free!
 (Up to 3 children under 16 can travel free when accompanied by a fare paying adult to or from any car park.)

 Further information can be found the Oxford Bus Company website.

 Another car park run by a private company, UPark, is at Osney Lane (OX1 1NY).
 This car park has space for approximately 180 vehicles and is open from 07:00 to 19:00.
 It is a 10 to 15 minute walk to the city centre or a five minute walk to the railway station where it is possible to catch a bus to the city centre.
 This car park has limited capacity and is likely to fill up early so we would only advise attempting to park there if you arrive by 9am.

 - Mini buses - £14.00 for up to 12 hours

 - Cars - £7.00 for up to 12 hours